fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/3_demo_app_no_directory/README.md

         channelConfiguration1.setEntityListener(bacNetEntityHandler1);
 ```
-As mentioned, ASE needs one or several Transport Bindings to communicate.
+As mentioned, ASE needs one or several transport bindings to communicate with other stacks.
 In this example WebSocket is used for incoming and outgoing messages.
 The following code shows how you add the WebSocket binding for incoming and outgoing messages.

 ```java
        // Configure the transport binding
         final ConnectionFactory connectionFactory1 = new ConnectionFactory();
         connectionFactory1.addConnectionClient("ws",